Coastal Environments CPD

 12.15 – Lunch

-12.45 – Coastal Management and its impact at Hornsea
+12.45 – Coastal Management and its impact on Hornsea

 Investigate coastal management at Hornsea and the terminal groyne effect